Skip to main content

 Landing page, intake, and quote follow-up

-The paid click needs a matching roofing page, a fast call path, and follow-up after the estimate request.
+The paid click needs a matching roofing page, a fast call flow, and follow-up after the estimate request.

 See quote follow-up